EloyEspinosa/Weather.NET/docs/tutorial.md

 - `LocationNameByCoordinates` and `LocationNameByCoordinatesAsync`: Gets all locations that match given geographical coordinates.

 More information can be found in the [documentation](https://eloyespinosa.github.io/Weather.NET/docs).

-You can also look at some code [examples](https://eloyespinosa.github.io/Weather.NET/examples).
 <br>
 <br>
 <br>